Roblox/roact/docs/examples/hello-roact.md

 	--[[
 		createElement takes three arguments:
 			* The component that this element represents
-			* Optionally, a list of properties to provide
+			* Optional: a list of properties to provide
-			* Optionally, a dictionary of children -- the key is that child's Name ]]
+			* Optional: a dictionary of children -- the key is that child's Name ]]

 	return Roact.createElement("ScreenGui", {